OlafRadicke/booktype-docker/README.md

 # Bootstrap project #

-To download the (latest version of) Booktype code enter:
+To download the (latest version of) third party code enter:

 ```bash
 ./script/bootstrap